 Slack and low geometry makes for confident cornering:

 Slack and low geometry makes for confident cornering

-> From this experimentation, Norco decided on a 445mm chainstay for the size large bike (as tested).
-This fairly long rear centre biases the rider’s weight further forward, aiding front-wheel traction.
-The downside of a longer chainstay is a longer wheelbase, which hinders manoeuvrability.
-The point is, though, that Norco has tried to strike the ideal balance between stability and manoeuvrability, tailored to each frame size.
+From this experimentation, Norco decided on a 445mm chainstay for the size large bike (as tested).
+This fairly long rear center biases the rider’s weight further forward, aiding front-wheel traction.
+The downside of a longer chainstay is a longer wheelbase, which hinders maneuverability.
+The point is, though, that Norco has tried to strike the ideal balance between stability and maneuverability, tailored to each frame size.

-> At 6ft 3in, I found the 442mm reach on the size large bike a little cramped.
+At 6ft 3in, I found the 442mm reach on the size large bike a little cramped.
 I’d like to see an XL size become available for taller riders.

 Despite being designed and tested in the crucible of World Cup racing, the bike is made with the rider in mind.
 External cable routing ensures faff-free fettling, so an amateur rider can swap out his or her brake with relative ease.

 Burly frame protectors incorporate cable guides for the external cable routing:

 Burly frame protectors incorporate cable guides for the external cable routing

 The frame bearings are designed to be hard-wearing and easy to service, and a comprehensive suite of frame protectors shield the precious carbon from harm.